sidravic/sidravic.github.io/_posts/2020-04-19-Object-Detection.md

 )
 ```

-This flattens the output received from the last resnet layer that would've been 512x7x7 (25088) so we end up with a flattened activation which we run through ReLU, Dropout, Linear a couple of times and output a tensor of shape `(4+data.c)`
+This flattens the output received from the last resnet layer that would've been 512x7x7 (25088) so we end up with a flattened activation which we run through `ReLU`, `Dropout`, `Linear` a couple of times and output a tensor of shape `(4+data.c)`

 Here 4 represents the 4 point coordinate which represents the top x,y and bottom x,y coordinates for our image.
 The `data.c` represents the number of categories in our dataset which in the case of Pascal dataset is 20 + 1 (The +1 represents background)